Are You Missing These Physician Tax Deductions?

 If you use a portion of your home exclusively for administrative work, telehealth appointments, or managing your practice, you may be able to claim the home office deduction.
 This allows you to write off a percentage of your home expenses, including mortgage interest, rent, utilities, and insurance, based on the square footage of your dedicated workspace.
 The key word here is exclusively—a desk in the corner of your family room won’t qualify.
 Of course, if you lease a separate clinic or office space, the entire rental cost is fully deductible as a necessary business expense.

-Business Travel & Transportation
+How to Deduct Business Travel and Transportation

 Your vehicle is a vital tool for your practice, especially if you make house calls or travel between different hospitals or clinics.
 You can deduct vehicle expenses using one of two methods: the standard mileage rate set by the IRS or the actual cost of operating your car, including gas, repairs, and insurance.
 Additionally, travel for medical conferences or other professional development is deductible.
 This includes the cost of flights, lodging, and 50% of your meal expenses.
 Just be sure to keep detailed records that separate business trips from personal vacations.